Siobhan Daly: Theatre

-Clements-Daly has had a distinguished career in theatre, most notably as Associate Producer at the Theatre Royal Haymarket, where she oversaw the expansion and development of TRH Productions.
+Daly has had a distinguished career in theatre, most notably as Associate Producer at the Theatre Royal Haymarket, where she oversaw the expansion and development of TRH Productions.
 Her work included the world premiere of Fatal Attraction (play), co-produced with Robert Fox, directed by Sir Trevor Nunn, and adapted by James Dearden.
 The production starred Natascha McElhone, Kristin Davis, and Mark Bazeley.

-As part of her commitment to nurturing emerging talent, Clements-Daly was a member of the panel for the Pitch Your Play initiative in 2013, which provided young playwrights the opportunity to workshop their work and perform on the Haymarket’s stage.
+As part of her commitment to nurturing emerging talent, Daly was a member of the panel for the Pitch Your Play initiative in 2013, which provided young playwrights the opportunity to workshop their work and perform on the Haymarket’s stage.
 She also participated in the Ask an Expert programme at TheatreCraft 2013, held at the Royal Opera House and launched by director Jamie Lloyd.

-In 2011, she founded Grassroots Shakespeare London, a multi Off West End Award-nominated company.
+In 2011, she founded Grassroots Shakespeare London, a multi Offie-nominated company.
 As artistic director and Executive Producer, she led the company to notable successes, including their residency at Leicester Square Theatre in January 2016 — the first permanent residency for a Shakespeare company in the West End since the Royal Shakespeare Company.

 Their production of Twelfth Night, starring Ellie Nunn and John Pickard, was part of the nationwide Shakespeare 400 celebrations in 2016.
-As an extension of this, Clements-Daly produced a 14-hour live broadcast of Twelfth Night from central London in collaboration with Periscope, Twitter, and GoPro, which included scenes from the Middle Temple, the location of the original performance of the play.
+As an extension of this, Daly produced a 14-hour live broadcast of Twelfth Night from central London in collaboration with Periscope, Twitter, and GoPro, which included scenes from the Middle Temple, the location of the original performance of the play.
 The broadcast attracted widespread attention for its innovative approach to combining live theatre and digital media.

 Grassroots Shakespeare London performed at the Royal Shakespeare Company's World Shakespeare Festival, and celebrated Shakespeare's 450th birthday with a sold-out production of Othello in 2014 at Leicester Square Theatre, featuring Nari Blair-Mangat and James Alexandrou.
 The production was featured on the BBC World Service's The Why Factor programme.

-Clements-Daly has worked at the Royal Opera House overseeing collaborations with The Royal Ballet and The Royal Opera on major projects, including the BP Big Screens live broadcasts into Trafalgar Square and throughout the UK, and the International Olympic Committee (IOC)'s Opening Ceremony for London's 2012 Olympics, executive produced by Wayne McGregor and starring Plácido Domingo, Renée Fleming, Bryn Terfel, Paloma Faith and Kate Prince's ZooNation.
+Daly has worked at the Royal Opera House overseeing collaborations with The Royal Ballet and The Royal Opera on major projects, including the BP Big Screens live broadcasts into Trafalgar Square and throughout the UK, and the International Olympic Committee (IOC)'s Opening Ceremony for London's 2012 Olympics, executive produced by Wayne McGregor and starring Plácido Domingo, Renée Fleming, Bryn Terfel, Paloma Faith and Kate Prince's ZooNation.

-Clements-Daly was identified as one of Britain's top young commercial producers by SOLT/ TMA, one of only six people selected to train on their Stage One scheme in 2013.
+Daly was identified as one of Britain's top young commercial producers by SOLT/ TMA, one of only six people selected to train on their Stage One scheme in 2013.
 She worked, both touring and in the West End, with Edward Snape on the Olivier Awards winning productions of Goodnight Mister Tom, The 39 Steps and The Ladykillers.

 She produced the 5 star, sell-out Edinburgh Festival hit production of Manfred Karge's Man to Man in 2015.

-Clements-Daly was a judge for the Olivier Awards, sitting on the Opera Panel, for the 2013–2014 and 2016–2017 seasons.
+Daly was a judge for the Olivier Awards, sitting on the Opera Panel, for the 2013–2014 and 2016–2017 seasons.